puzzmo-com/xd-crossword-tools/README.md

 ### Warnings

-We have some simple heuristics over the crossword which end up in the warnings section of the JSON output.
-These are things like:

-- If there are any clues with a metadata of hint
+We have the infrastructure to give warnings on a crossword, but we don't have any warnings yet.
+If you have ideas for warnings, please open an issue!

 ### Example